kienngd/kienngd.github.io/send_email_with_laravel_using_gmail/index.md

     $message->to('recipient@gmail.com')->subject('Test email message from Laravel');
 });
 ```
-Replace `'recipient@gmail.com'` with the recipient's email address.
-This code sends a simple email message using Laravel's Mail facade.
+Replace `'recipient@gmail.com'` with the right email address.

-**Conclusion:**
-By following these steps, you've successfully configured Laravel to send emails via Gmail.
-This setup ensures reliable email delivery from your Laravel application using Gmail's SMTP server.